pap3rhat/visualization-tools/README.md

 In a vr-navigation-experiment the direction of each motion vector is dependent on the direction in which the participant moves their virtual eyes/camera.
 For example, if the participant moves their virtual eyes/camera to the right, the motion vectors will point to the left.
 So for each pixel the blur would be done with the horizontal axis as the "smoothing axis".

-/TODO: irgendwie nen bspw Bild dafür machen, vermutlich aus Programm rausscreenshoten

 #####  *Implementation remarks*
 1. The motion vectors used in this effect are gotten from the *_CameraMotionVectorsTexture* that is provided by Unity (in order for Unity to provide this texture *DepthTextureMode.MotionVectors* has to be activated on the camera where the effect should be applied to).
 Each pixel in the texture contains the motion vector corresponding to each pixel in *_MainTex* (i.e. here: the texture that contains the color for each pixel in the current frame).
 The movement in the x-direction is given by the value of the red channel, the movement in the y-direction is given by the value of the green channel.
 The values range from $-1$ to $1$.
-Because the values tend to be very close to $0$ (not a lot of movement for each pixel), they are scaled by $\frac{1}{Time.deltaTime}$.
+Because the values tend to be very close to $0$ (not a lot of movement for each pixel), they are scaled by $\frac{1}{Time.deltaTime}$; this also makes them frame-rate independent.
 2. If you select the *Motion blur* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
 The bigger this value, the stronger the effect.
 The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
 Only odd values change the effect.
 Only integer values are possible.
 3. If you select the *Motion blur* shader option in the *ControlShader* script you can get the additional option to change the scale of the motion blur.
 This value scales each motion; hence the bigger this value, the stronger the effect.
 The minimum value is $0$, the maximum value is $10$ and the default value is $5$.

-/TODO: ggf bio stuff

 <p align="right">(<a href="#readme-top">back to top</a>)</p>